 Moose and forest health

 The boreal forest is an important ecosystem in Cape Breton Highlands National Park.
-It provides habitat for the provincially-rare Canadian lynx and American marten.
-Also, the Bicknell's thrush is a threatened species at risk that prefers to nest in regenerating boreal forest.
+It provides habitat for the provincially-rare Canada lynx and American marten.
+Also, the Bicknell's thrush is a threatened species that prefers to nest in regenerating boreal forest.
 Unfortunately, the high numbers of moose have prevented regeneration of the boreal forest of Cape Breton Highlands National Park.
 In 2014 approximately 11% of the park was open grassland, in areas that were historically covered by boreal forest.

 In 2007, Parks Canada constructed moose exclosures in two severely-impacted areas of Cape Breton Highlands National Park to see how vegetation recovers when it is not browsed by moose.
 The exclosure on North Mountain shows a remarkable increase in regeneration and tree height.
 A study by Saint Francis Xavier University showed that in 2012, only five years after the exclosure was built, there was seven times more biomass inside the exclosure than there was outside.
 This indicates that recovery is possible in some areas of Cape Breton Highlands National Park if moose numbers are reduced.